Highlights from the Ratings and Financial Report for Range Resources Corporation (RRC)

 Analysts’ Opinion of RRC

-Credit Suisse, on the other hand, stated in their research note that they expect to see RRC reach a price target of $16, previously predicting the price at $8.
-The rating they have provided for RRC stocks is “Neutral” according to the report published on July 19th, 2021.
+Many brokerage firms have already submitted their reports for RRC stocks, with JP Morgan repeating the rating for RRC by listing it as a “Neutral.”
+The predicted price for RRC in the upcoming period, according to JP Morgan is $20 based on the research report published on September 15th of the current year 2021.

-MKM Partners gave a rating of “Buy” to RRC, setting the target price at $20 in the report published on July 08th of the current year.
+Credit Suisse gave a rating of “Neutral” to RRC, setting the target price at $16 in the report published on July 19th of the current year.

-After a stumble in the market that brought RRC to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 4.20% of gains for the given period.
+After a stumble in the market that brought RRC to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -8.39% of loss for the given period.

 Insider Trading

-Poole David P, the SVP & General Counsel of Range Resources Corporation, sale 36,986 shares at $14.01 during a trade that took place back on May 20, which means that Poole David P is holding 762,722 shares at $518,174 based on the most recent closing price.
+Ginn Dori, the SVP, Principal Accting Officer of Range Resources Corporation, sale 25,328 shares at $14.01 during a trade that took place back on May 20, which means that Ginn Dori is holding 336,072 shares at $354,845 based on the most recent closing price.

 Stock Fundamentals for RRC